Cooking With Your Child

 Having fun in the kitchen will also naturally encourage interaction and communication with your child.

-If your child is using a communication system such as PECS or an IPad, ensure that you have it in the kitchen with you.
+If your child uses a communication system such as PECS or an iPad, ensure that you have it in the kitchen with you.
 Make sure to prepare in advance, if you need to add any pictures or symbols for the ingredients, and any keywords you might want to work on.
 If your child communicates with Lámh, practice the signs you will need.

 Remember to create opportunities to communicate.
-If your child wants to pour the milk into the mixture, just give them a little bit of milk in a jug.
-When the milk is all gone, ask your child “Do you want more milk”? while using signs, and encourage your child to sign back to you.
-Or you could offer chocolate chips in a bag for example that the child can’t open, and ask your child “Will I open the bag“? and wait for your child to sign for open back to you.
+If your child wants to pour the milk into the mixture, give them a small amount of milk in a jug.
+When the milk is all gone, ask your child, “Do you want more milk”?
+While using signs, encourage your child to sign back to you.
+Or you could offer chocolate chips in a bag, for example, that the child can’t open, and ask your child, “Will I open the bag“?
+Wait for your child to sign to open it back to you.

 Clearly label all the items as you are using them and make sure you communicate slowly and clearly.
 Sometimes we use too much language, and that can be confusing for children who have a language delay.
 Rather than overusing chat and conversation, use clear short sentences and repeat words and new concepts several times, so they learn them.
 With older children, you can expand on this and create opportunities for full conversations.
 I encourage my older students to tell me how they would like to decorate the cupcakes, to tell me about the flavours they like and the ones they don’t, or even give me instructions on how to make the mix.